Dental and Maxillofacial Radiology.

 Training Programme Directors

-Dr Brenda Murray (All)
+Dr Edward Walker (All)

 Further information on recruitment, ARCP, study leave and period of grace can be found here.

-The Diploma in Dental and Maxillofacial Radiology (DDMFR) Examination is a requirement for satisfactory completion of specialist training in Dental & Maxillofacial Radiology.
-Entry to it requires success in the physics module of the First FRCR Examination in Clinical Radiology and the completion of specified periods of UK specialist training in dental & maxillofacial radiology.
+Training follows the Dental and Maxillofacial Radiology Specialty Training curriculum.
+The Diploma in Dental and Maxillofacial Radiology (DDMFR) examination is a requirement for satisfactory completion of specialist training.
+Entry to the DDMFR requires successful completion of the physics module of the First FRCR Examination in Clinical Radiology, which can be attempted from 6 months into training, and the completion of specific periods of UK specialist training in Dental and Maxillofacial Radiology.
+Preparation for the First FRCR examination is supported by attendance at the Leeds Radiology Academy, where trainees will undertake a formal lecture programme alongside the ST1 Clinical Radiology cohort.

 Brenda Murray